Zaid-Ajaj/Fable.Remoting/README.md

 Fable.Remoting is a library that enables type-safe client-server communication (RPC) for Fable and .NET Client Apps.
 This is a library that abstracts away http and lets you think of your client-server interactions only in terms of pure functions and being only a part of the webserver.

-The library supports Suave, Giraffe or Saturn on the server and Fable/.NET on the client.
+The library everywhere on the backend: As Suave `WebPart`, as Giraffe/Saturn `HttpHandler` or any other framework as Asp.net core middleware.
+On the client you can Fable or .NET.

 ## Quick Start
 Use the [SAFE Template](https://github.com/SAFE-Stack/SAFE-template) where Fable.Remoting is a scaffolding option: